jokerhgs/react-native-expo-boilerplate/README.md

 - **Zustand**: A lightweight, easy-to-use state management solution for React Native apps.
 - **NativeWind**: A utility-first styling framework for rapid, responsive designs similar to Tailwind CSS.
 - **ESLint & Prettier**: Enforces consistent code style and formatting, ensuring readability and maintainability.
-- **Husky & Lint-Staged**: Pre-commit checks to ensure high-quality code is committed to the repository.
 - **Jest**: A robust testing framework for unit and integration testing to ensure your app's functionality is thoroughly validated.

 ## Notes